 - You can make smaller meatballs to fit your child’s ability to self-feed or you can make them larger and just cut them up.
 Please note that the smaller they are made, the harder they become once baked.
 (I prefer to cut up larger meatballs into 3 equal parts for baby.
 The skin makes it easier to hold while the inside remains soft for baby to gum.)

 - Pair it with this No-Sugar Added Sweet Tomato Sauce and pasta for a delicious dinner idea for toddler.
+For lunch, serve it with a nutritious vegetable squash soup or melty soft vegetable soup on the side.

 - Serve veggie and turkey meatballs with melted cheese on top and a side of fruits and peas for a complete meal from all food groups.